abnormalstudent/Shell-Emulator/README.md

 # Shell-Emulator

-Supports traditional shell syntax with little exceptions, - you should specify redirector exactly in the end of every command and in case of conveyour usage you can do it at the end of every mini-command, befor '|' symbol.
+Supports traditional shell syntax with little exceptions, - you should specify redirections exactly in the end of every command, and in case of conveyour usage you can do it in the end of every mini-command, before '|' symbol.

 ## Build & Run